risafj/weekly-bestseller-update/README.md

 ## How to execute the Lambda locally
 1. Make sure Docker is running.
-2. `echo '{"message": "Invoked" }' | sam local invoke WeeklyBestSellerUpdate --env-vars env.json`
+2. `echo '{"message": "Invoked" }' | sam local invoke WeeklyBestSellerUpdate --env-vars env.json --profile <profile name>`

+### Gotchas
+* The lambda can be executed without the profile, but accessing AWS resources (like DynamoDB) may not work because it doesn't know which profile to use.

 ## How to debug the Lambda locally
 1. Create a breakpoint in the code by clicking next to the line number (a red dot should appear).
 2. Execute the lambda locally, but with the debug port specified.
-`echo '{"message": "Invoked" }' | sam local invoke WeeklyBestSellerUpdate --env-vars env.json -d 5678`
+`echo '{"message": "Invoked" }' | sam local invoke WeeklyBestSellerUpdate --env-vars env.json -d 5678 --profile <profile name>`
 3. Go to the `Debug and Run` tab in VSCode, and click the play button (`Start debugging`).
 4. You can debug in the Debug Console.